Ponesimod is to be taken once a day by mouth.

 Studies of ponesimod for RRMS

 Another Phase 3 study, POINT, (NCT02907177) will compare the effectiveness, safety and tolerability of posenimod in 20 mg doses in people with RRMS who are currently being treated with Tecfidera.
 The study will be conducted under a Special Protocol Assessment (SPA) with the U.S. Food and Drug Administration (FDA).
 It is currently recruiting participants.

 Earlier studies showed promising results.
 It has been tested at different doses (10 mg, 20 mg and 40 mg) in Phase 2 studies (NCT01006265).
 This study found that ponesimod significantly reduced the number of new active lesions on monthly MRI brain scans and reduced the frequency of relapses.
-An extention study published in 2013 confirmed the findings.
+These results were published in the Journal of Neurology, Neurosurgery and Psychiatry.
+An extension study published in 2013 confirmed the findings.